Mental Health

 California Taps Medicaid To Train and Recruit Behavioral Health Workers

-Despite recent efforts to bolster California’s behavioral health workforce, the state is operating with only about two-thirds of the psychiatrists and therapists it needs.
+[ad_1] Despite recent efforts to bolster California’s behavioral health workforce, the state is operating with only about two-thirds of the psychiatrists and therapists it needs.
 The problem is so severe it’s making it hard to backfill retiring practitioners, particularly in the state’s rural areas.
 “It feels helpless, because there is more than you can fix.
-There’s

 California Taps Medicaid To Train and Recruit Behavioral Health Workers Read More »